-My flight arrived in Bangkok after 1 a.m.
-By the time customs was cleared, baggage was claimed, and a taxi hailed it was past 2am.
+My flight arrived in Bangkok after one a.m.
+By the time customs was cleared, baggage was claimed, and a taxi hailed it was past two a.m.
 We still had a half hour drive into Bangkok.
 I shared a taxi with a Bangkok veteran.
 He said Bangkok is a city you can get whatever you want anytime you want.
 Efforts to photograph for a Thailand temple photo essay would have to wait.

 I was looking for sleep at this point after 18 hours in the air and a three hour layover.
 My cab pulled into my hotel, and I was asleep within thirty minutes.
 Thailand and half the world away would have to wait until tomorrow.

 Waking up to a wat